 In addition, there are also protections to prohibit coercion of a person to make or not make certain employment or management decisions (for example, to allocate particular duties to a particular employee).

-There continue to be protections against sham contracting.
-These are based on the sham arrangement provisions in the Workplace Relations Act 1996, and relate to circumstances where employers try to disguise genuine employment arrangements as independent contracting arrangements [ss 357-359].
+There are also protections against sham contracting which relate to circumstances where employers try to disguise genuine employment arrangements as independent contracting arrangements [ss 357-359].

 Where a person alleges a contravention of the general protections, the Fair Work Commission is able to hold a conference to attempt to resolve the matter.
 In cases involving dismissal, the conference is mandatory.
 In all other cases, participation in a Fair Work Commission conference is voluntary and a person can elect to proceed directly to court instead.

-Where a person is dismissed from employment, a Fair Work Commission application to hold a conference must be made within 21 days of a dismissal (however with a dismissal that occured before 1 January 2013 an application can be made within 60 days of a dismissal) .
+Where a person is dismissed from employment, a Fair Work Commission application to hold a conference must be made within 21 days of a dismissal.
 If the matter cannot be resolved at the conference, the person is able to apply to the Fair Work Division of the Federal Court or Federal Circuit Court for a remedy.

 Available remedies include monetary penalties, injunctions, compensation, and reinstatement in the case of dismissal.
 Costs will only be awarded if the proceedings were instituted vexatiously, the costs were incurred due an unreasonable act by the other party, or one party unreasonably refused to participate in the Fair Work Commission's proceedings.

 A guide to general protections applications is available on the Fair Work Commission's website.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.